 How to master retargeting: our top 7 tipsby Nicole Michaelis

-A few weeks ago we wrote a post on the magic of retargeting ads and how you can use them to increase conversions.
+We have written before on the magic of retargeting ads and how you can use them to increase conversions.
 Since then, retargeting has grown even more popular with providers such as Facebook and Twitter adding additional functionality to their custom audiences.
 Many aspects - including google keyword trends - suggest that retargeting ads are the marketer’s favorite tool for 2018.

 That’s why we’ve dug even deeper into this topic in order to answer the biggest marketing question of 2018: What’s retargeting best practice?

 Retargeting ads are at their best when there’s a frequency cap that limits the amount of times a user sees an ad.
 If you don’t use frequency tabs, some potential customers may be shown your ads so often that:

 - you continuously waste money on the same potential customer who isn’t likely to convert

 - you annoy that potential customer and damage your reputation as a brand

 - you’re targeting that potential customer with the wrong type of content

 By putting a frequency cap on your ads, you ensure you’re spending your budget on a wider amount of potential buyers, which also increases the feasibility of any A/B tests you may be running.
 Don’t overwhelm potential customers with your ads.

 As you know from our first post, retargeting is pixel-or list based, meaning that you actually have some valuable information about the people you’re targeting.
 You have insights into their behaviours and hence can estimate their taste and (with some research) figure out what appeals to them.